Chapter 2: The Explorers Club

 In the 1920s, the club began to invite explorers returning from the field and visiting scientists to give informal lectures.
 In LAC, British archaeologist Anna Baring gives a lecture on excavations in the Valley of the Kings in Egypt, but in truth, the club was extremely sexist.
 Women weren't granted membership until 1981.
-It's unlikely a woman would have lectured in 1922.
+It's more than unlikely a woman would have lectured in 1922.

 A cool virtual-reality tour of the club can be found here: http://360vr.com/2013/10/04/explorers-club-virtual-tour/index.html.

 Regarding Dra' Abu al-Naga', per its Wikipedia page, it was probably used as a royal necropolis for the pharaohs of the Seventeenth Dynasty and contains the possible tomb of Amenhotep I, Tomb ANB.
 It has been assumed Ahmose I was buried there (although his body was eventually part of the Deir al-Bahri cache).
-Clarence Fisher did indeed hold the concession to dig at Dra' Abu al-Naga' from 1921-1923 on behalf of the University of Pennsylvania Museum.
+As referenced in LAC, Clarence Fisher did indeed hold the concession to dig at Dra' Abu al-Naga' from 1921-1923 on behalf of the University of Pennsylvania Museum.
 Fisher concentrated mainly on the tombs of Ramessid officials, but he worked as well in the Eighteenth Dynasty mortuary temple of Amenhotep I and his wife Ahmose-Nefertari.
 The site was then abandoned by archaeologists until 1967.